ampyard/facequest/api-tutorial.md

 <br/>

 In the above given example we have to upload both reference photo and photo to be verified via PUT request through postman.
 Just copy the reference photo upload URL, create a PUT request and paste the URL that we copied earlier.
-Also we have to send an image file(Reference Photo or Photo to be verified ) with this request.
+Also, we have to send an image file(Reference Photo or Photo to be verified) with this request.

 1. 1) Go to the Body in Postman, then click form-data.
 2. 2) Then you have to see Key and Value columns there.
 3. 3) In the key there is an option to select “text or File”.
 Give any name you like as a key.
 4. 4) In the value column you see the “select files” option.
 Here you have to select a reference photo from your computer’s local storage.
 5. 5) Then press the “send” button.
-You will see the status message “200 OK”, meaning your photo is successfully uploaded.
+You will see the status message “200 OK”, which means that your photo is successfully uploaded.

 <br/>
 Repeat the same process for “photo to be verified”.
 Just copy “Photo to be verified” URL and select file then create a new PUT request with it to upload the photo.